 Jamie is right on, when she says, “When you tell employees they don’t matter, you can’t expect them to stick around.”

 We’ve gone from brick-and-mortar, to hybrid, to remote, and now back to hybrid after our merger with St. Louis-based firm Anders CPAs + Advisors.
-Now, we’re a larger team, both remotely and geographically in St. Louis.
-There’s a learning curve for sure, but the leadership team always has the best interests of our employees and culture at the forefront of our decision making.
+Now, we’re a larger team, both remotely and onsite in St. Louis.
+There’s a learning curve for sure, but the leadership team always has the best interests of our employees and company culture at the forefront of our decision making.

 There will always be ways to improve your culture.
 That’s what it means to have a strong culture.
 But if you start with these principles (and a door), you’ll be in a good position to keep on building.